rhythmghai/Mashup-Generator/README.md

 **Academic & Technical Justification**
 This behavior does not indicate a bug or incomplete implementation.
 It is a real-world limitation imposed by YouTube’s security policies and is commonly encountered in production systems.

-### Vercel
-1. Import your project on [Vercel](https://vercel.com/).
-2. Framework Preset: **Other**.
-3. The `vercel.json` file in the repository will handle the configuration.
-4. Add Environment Variables in the Project Settings.
-**Note**: Vercel has a strict 10-second timeout for serverless functions on the free plan.
-The Mashup process (downloading/processing) will likely exceed this and fail. **Render is recommended for this application.**